Babelscape/ner4el/README.md

 NER4EL is licensed under the CC BY-SA-NC 4.0 license.
 The text of the license can be found [here](https://github.com/Babelscape/wikineural/blob/master/LICENSE).

 # Acknowledgments
-We gratefully acknowledge the support of the **ERC Consolidator Grant MOUSSE No. 726487** under the European Union’s Horizon2020 research and innovation programme.
+We gratefully acknowledge the support of the **ERC Consolidator Grant MOUSSE No. 726487** under the European Union’s Horizon 2020 research and innovation programme.

 The code in this repository is built on top of [![](https://shields.io/badge/-nn--template-emerald?style=flat&logo=github&labelColor=gray)](https://github.com/lucmos/nn-template).